 There are many different types of air conditioning units available, but by far the most popular domestic unit is the Split Air Conditioner.
 With this kind of system, it is split into two parts, with the compressor and condenser coil being placed outside the room, and the cooling coil, fan and air filter being placed inside the room you wish to cool.
 There are many different manufacturers of systems, so it is worth your time shopping around and trying to find the best possible deal that you can.

-To make sure that you maximise the efficiency of your air conditioning system, you will want to make sure that you do everything that you can to stop the cold air from escaping.
+To make sure that you maximize the efficiency of your air conditioning system, you will want to make sure that you do everything that you can to stop the cold air from escaping.
 Double glazing is not only an excellent way to keep warm air in, but it is also efficient at keeping cool air in.
 Reduce drafts as much as possible and add draft excluders to the bottom of your door to stop the cold air from escaping.
 The best temperature to set your system to would be around 25 degrees Celsius, which will keep your room cool and not have the compressor working overtime and wasting electricity.
 To save the unit from running all night, when you go to bed use the timer facility to turn it off automatically after a few hours, which will also help to save you some money.